 - Wish you a better year than the last!

-- On each row or column, there is a clue.
+- On each row or column of squares, there is a clue.

-- The clue tells you how many "Positives" are on that row or column, and whether they are together or apart.
+- The clue tells you how many on's are on that row or column, and whether they are together or apart.

-- e.g. "4, 1" means a total of 5 positives: 4 consecutive and one by itself, separated by one or more nagatives.
+- e.g. "4, 1" means a total of 5 on's: 4 consecutive and one by itself, separated by one or more off's.

-- Once a row/column is filled with Guess Marks, its clue text changes color: red if not satisfied, or mint if satisfied.
+- Once a row/column is completely filled with pixels, its clue text changes color: mint if satisfied, or red if not.

-- However, remember that satisfying a clue only means that; it does not necessarily mean the Guess Marks are correct.
+- However, remember that satisfying a clue only means that; it does not necessarily mean the pixels are correctly placed.

 - If all clues are satisfied, the board is solved!